8 sustainable streetwear brands to watch

 But is the brand sustainable?
 Noah works with manufacturers that place expertise over profit, so consumers receive the best quality apparel.
 The brand has invested in many environmental projects, from hurricane relief to oyster projects.

-To top it all off, Noah solidified its sustainable streetwear status by joining the 1% for the Planet in 2019, pledging 1% of its annual sales to a global network of grassroots environmental non-profits.
+To top it all off, Noah solidified its sustainable streetwear status by joining the 1% for the Planet back in 2019, pledging 1% of its annual sales to a global network of grassroots environmental non-profits.